 Laura Ross (WPI 2000) is the Senior Advisor to the U.S. Mission to the United Nations.
 Ms. Ross was formerly NY Chair of the Women’s Leadership Forum of the DNC.
 After graduating Barnard College, Ms. Ross worked at the Civil Rights Division of the U.S. Department of Justice and for then Congressman Donald W. Riegle, Jr. She earned a JD with Honors from GWU Law School and later became Chief of Staff to Attorney General Robert Abrams for 8 years.
 She was a Deputy Campaign Manager and Finance Chair for Charles Schumer’s successful Senate race and a Finance Chair for the Senate campaign of Hillary Rodham Clinton.

-Catherine M. Abate (WPI 1999) began her professional life as an attorney at the Legal Aid Society in NYC.
+Catherine M. Abate (WPI 1999), who passed away in 2014, began her professional life as an attorney at the Legal Aid Society in NYC.
 In 1986, Governor Cuomo appointed Ms. Abate Executive Deputy Commissioner of the NYS Division of Human Rights and in 1988, to the position of Chair of the NYS Crime Victims Board.
 During the Dinkins administration, she served as Commissioner of both the New York City Departments of Correction and Probation.
 Ms. Abate was elected as a New York State Senator in Manhattan from 1994-1998.
 Since June 1999, Abate has served as the President and CEO of Community Healthcare Network (CHN).

 Sharon Emek (WPI 1999), is Partner & Managing Director of CBS Coverage Group, Inc., a regional full service insurance agency.
 She is the former President and CEO of Metro Partners Inc. and former President of The Emek Group, a company she founded in 1988 which grew to be one of the largest women-owned insurance agencies in the country.
 As an authority on insurance issues, Emek has testified before the New York State Assembly Insurance Committee, the U.S. House of Representatives’ Financial Services Committee Subcommittees and the National Association of Insurance Commissioners.currently serves as a board member for the Institute for Student Achievement, and the Women’s Builders Council.